capecodnative/BermudaDust/README.md

 .xlsx and .csv files in the main directory include daily outputs for 2001 to 2024 for the region around Tudor Hill plus or minus 3 deg of Lat and Lon.

 Full descriptions of the variables and their sourcing is in the Variable Descriptions files.
+The file outputs include dust and other aerosol parameters that may be useful.

 -Dan